-Mexican Mole Chocolate Chili Pulled Pork Sandwiches with oven braised fall apart shredded pork bathed in Mexican mole inspired chocolate chili barbecue sauce, creamy cilantro lime coleslaw, and pickled veggies on a toasted roll.
+Mexican Mole Pulled Pork Sandwiches with oven braised fall apart shredded pork bathed in Mexican mole inspired chocolate chili sauce.
+Served with creamy cilantro lime coleslaw, and pickled veggies on a toasted roll this is a delicious pork sandwich recipe!

-A perfect dinner idea for Valentine’s Day, or any day of the year!
+And it’s a perfect dinner idea for Valentine’s Day, or any day of the year.

 Mole, pronounced MOH-lay, simply means ‘sauce’ when loosely translated from the Aztec word ‘mulli’.
 Which explains why there are so many variations of mole.
 Often with different variations of upwards of 40+ sweet, spicy, sour and salty ingredients like plantains, chocolate, raisins, chilies, tomatillos, tomatoes, sesame seeds, pumpkin seeds, and peanuts.
 The flavor of mole is as wide ranging as the regions and families from which it originates.